escowho/qpack/README.md

         a Description and a Note in the file.
 Option to also create frequencies for each variable in the dataframe and export to a separate Excel file.
+-   create_frequencies
+    -   Creates a set of frequency tables for each variable in a dataframe
+    -   Creates a set of frequency tables for each variable in a dataframe and exports a list of tables that can be exported to Excel.
 -   create_qconfig
     -   Create an invisible qconfig file with credentials necessary for qualtRics